Load Chart

 • Reduced lifting capacity at increasing wave heights.

-• Potential damage to crane, rigging and load due to dynamic forces at high sea.
+• Potential damage to crane, rigging and load due to dynamic loads at high sea.

 Cranemaster Benefits